 - Remain calm.
 Leaving a job may involve a lot of deeply personal thoughts and feelings.
 When you finally talk to your boss, you may want to show them how you feel about quitting.
 It is important to stay calm.

 Just let them know that you’re leaving and what your timeline is.
 Keep on topic and remain professional.
-Your boss may show some emotional response to your decision to quit, and you should remain calm in the face of this.
+Even if your boss shows some emotional response to your decision to quit, you should remain calm.
+You have nothing to gain from an angry confrontation.

 You want to leave a good impression, so the person taking over your job can transition smoothly into the role.
 You also want to make sure you have references for future employment, which means staying focused at work, completing the transition process, training your replacement if needed, and refusing to step into negative gossip.